 Recommendation #3: Instruction during the intervention should be explicit and systematic.
 This includes

 providing models of proficient problem solving, verbalization of thought processes, guided practice, corrective feedback, and frequent cumulative review.

 Visual models, auditory problems, and word problems provide explicit, systematic, and easy-to-grasp guided practice through the most important mathematical concepts.

 With Symphony Math® students solve problems and receive corrective feedback specific to the nature of their mistakes.
 Instead of merely indicating that an answer is incorrect, the program leads the student towards the correct answer and to a better understanding of the concept.

-For example, if a student answers 3 + ? = 6 with a 2, the program displays that a 3 bar combined with a 2 bar is not the same length as a 6 bar.
+For example, if a student answers 3 + ? = 6 with a 2, the program displays that a 3-dot card combined with a 2-dot card is not the same as a 6-dot card.
 This approach helps students deduce for themselves why an answer is incorrect.
 This also is preferred to saying, “That’s not right, try again,” which often leads to guessing and no meaningful understanding of why the response was incorrect.